joeybaker/styleguide-css/decks/CSS-Modules.md

 * Keep the number of properties of your components to a minimum.
 * Represent actual different ways a component can look or behave using properties.
 * Split out your component into several smaller components that you can compose.

+## Know when to break the rules
+* Sometimes you break the rules.
+But know _why_ you're breaking them and please, please, please: leave a comment in the CSS saying why you're a special snowflake this one time.
+* The one constraint you should (probably) never break: never style across components.